-Currently, while the noVNC and HTML5 SPICE clients can use TLS-encrypted WebSockets to communicate with Websockify (and authenticate with Nova console tokens), the encryption and authentication ends there.
-There are neither encryption nor authentication between Websockify and the hypervisors’ VNC and SPICE servers.
+Currently, while the noVNC, HTML5 SPICE and serial console clients can use TLS-encrypted WebSockets to communicate with the nova websocket proxy server (and authenticate with Nova console tokens), the encryption and authentication ends there.
+There is neither encryption or authentication between the websockets proxy and the compute node VNC, SPICE and serial console servers.

-Currently, there are neither authentication nor encryption between Websockify and the hypervisors’ SPICE and VNC servers.
-Were a malicious entity to gain access to the “internal” network of an OpenStack deployment he or she could:
+Currently, there is neither authentication or encryption between the websocket proxy server and the compute node VNC, SPICE & serial console servers.
+Were a malicious entity to gain access to the “internal” network of an OpenStack deployment they can perform three attacks:

-This addresses the use case where VNC or SPICE is enabled for a production deployment of Nova, and the Nova WebSocketProxy is running.
+This addresses the use case where VNC, SPICE or serial console is enabled for a production deployment of Nova, and the Nova WebSocketProxy is running.

 Using a tool like stunnel: There are a couple of issues with this.
 The first is that it locks us in to a particular authentication mechanism – stunnel works fine for TLS, but will not work if we want to use SASL instead.
 The second issue is that it bypasses normal VNC security negotation, which does the initial handshake in the clear, and then moves on to security negotiation later.
 It is desired to stay within the confines of the standard RFB (VNC) specification.
 The third issue is that this would sidestep the issue of authentication – a malicous entity could still connect directly to the unauthenticated port, unless you explicitly set up your firewall to block remote connections to the normal VNC ports (which requires more setup on the part of the deployer – we want to make it fairly easy to use this).